Clams Casino

 - In the remaining bacon grease, sauté red pepper and shallot until softened, about 5-6 minutes.
 Add garlic and crushed red pepper flakes, cook 1 minute more.

-- Pour in the reserved clam-wine liquid and reduce until nearly evaporated.
+- Pour in the reserved clam-wine liquid and reduce until most of the liquid is evaporated, but the mixture is still moist.

 - Stir in lemon zest, half the parsley, bacon and breadcrumbs, then season with black pepper and a pinch of salt.
 Go easy on the salt, as the other ingredients are already quite salty.